GuillermoFloresV/What-sThat/README.md

 The current MVP is here in the object_detection.py file:
 This file takes in a picture from your current working directory and then tries to find items inside of the picture.
-**NOTE: In order for this to work, you still need the file provided above inside of your current working directory
+**NOTE: In order for this to work, you still need the file provided on step #3 inside of your current working directory